GoogleCloudPlatform/magic-modules/TEMPLATE_SDK.md

 To ensure no doubts exist on the readers' minds, we recommend that you mark the copyright notice on the template with a ERB block:

-    <% if false # the license inside this if block assertains to this file -%>
+    <% if false # the license inside this if block pertains to this file -%>
     # Copyright 2017 Google Inc.
     ...
     ...